Manu Dibango doing what he loved to do. Playing his Saxophone

 Funerals within France have been limited to 20 people at a time in regard to the Coronavirus crisis.
 In order to try to slow the spread of COVID-19.

-PLEASE GO BACK AND READ ABOUT A EARLIER ARTICLE THAT I WROTE ABOUT MANU DIBANGO IN 2015.
+PLEASE GO BACK AND READ ABOUT AN EARLIER ARTICLE THAT I WROTE ABOUT MANU DIBANGO IN 2015.
 CLICK ON THE LINK BELOW.

 MANU DIBANGO 2015 ARTICLE